RicardoLunaS/Homework/README.md

 # Homework

 ## Challenge 1
-  The Challenge 1 files are Challenge1.docx and CrowdfundingBook.xlsx and are in the main folder.
+  The Challenge 1 files are Challenge1.docx and CrowdfundingBook.xlsx and are in the main folder of Homework repository.